Bot5te/Site/replit.md

 - June 16, 2025.
 Implemented Base64 file storage system (eliminates filesystem dependency)
 - June 16, 2025.
 Updated all API endpoints to work with MongoDB ObjectId system
 - June 16, 2025.
 Fixed Render deployment with proper build configuration for devDependencies
+- July 2, 2025.
+Fixed MongoDB memory limit exceeded error by migrating from Base64 to filesystem storage
+- July 2, 2025.
+Updated schema to use filePath instead of fileData for better memory efficiency
+- July 2, 2025.
+Implemented file saving to uploads directory with unique naming system
 ```

 ## User Preferences